chikumbisandra7-tech/NETWORKWALKS-SANDRA-B083-WK1-MP1-CYBERSECURITY-LAB-SETUP/README.md

 .Snapshots Matter – Taking one right after confirming everything works gives me a safe point to roll back to if I break something later.

 .Documentation Is Part of the Work – Writing this up as I went made the lab reproducible, not just something I did once and forgot.

+🔐 Security & Ethical Use
+This laboratory is intended strictly for education purposes only.